maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 You're far more likely to believe something is commonplace when you find an example of it, and less likely to believe something you're never seen/heard of before.

+> You don’t think in statistics, you think in examples, in stories.

 ## Bystander Effect

 #### Misconception